mtmcphail/Group1_Final/README.md

 ### [Click Here to access Google Sheets presentation](https://docs.google.com/presentation/d/16BIqBy9ejezUTJsVLJnAEyl2HWQhgAKd4O99gPBHUYY/edit#slide=id.p).

 ## Overview
 The CDC publishes a fascinating dataset detailing the racial/ethnic percentages of persons living within **0.25 miles of an establishment with a liquor license**.
-Much research has been conducted to investigate the the relationship between proximity to liquor establsihments and demographics such as race and socioeconomic factors.
+Much research has been conducted to investigate the relationship between proximity to liquor establsihments and demographics such as race and socioeconomic factors.

 By layering additional demographic and socioeconomic data including income levels, poverty, unemployment, housing prices indicators, we can get a better picture of phenomenons that occur such outlets.